Rihanshur/To-Do-List/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project.

 ## License